Zapperz0398/YouTube-Embedder-Enhanced/README.md

 In order to use this template, you will need the following:

 - A basic understanding of Obsidian, as well as a grasp on how templates work
-- The [templater plugin](https://github.com/SilentVoid13/Templater) must be installed and enabled in your vault
+- The [templater plugin](https://github.com/SilentVoid13/Templater) must be installed and enabled in your vault.
+You will also need a basic understanding of the templater plugin and how it works.
 - An internet connection must be active on the device, as the template makes web requests to the YouTube API to retrieve the video data

 Additionally, you will need a personal YouTube API key, as discussed in the next section.